 If an opponent obtains judgment (where you are defendant) then they will additionally seek their legal costs of bringing the claim or the legal costs of defending it.

-A common way to protect against such risk is to take out After The Event Insurance, which provides insurance against your opponent’s costs.
-In the event you lose, there will be no cost of this insurance policy and additionally the insurers will pay your opponent’s legal costs, once assessed or agreed in the proceedings.
+- in the event you lose, there will be no cost of this ATE insurance policy and additionally the insurers will pay your opponent’s legal costs, once assessed or agreed in the proceedings.

 Unfortunately, if you are successful, the premium arising as a result of taking out such insurance will become payable by you and cannot be recovered from your opponent in addition to the judgment debt.